Engineering Summer Program

 For students who choose to live in a dormitory on the Stony Brook campus the cost

-will be approximately $60 per night.
-The cost of food will be approximately $28 per
+will be approximately $50 per night.
+The cost of food will be approximately $150 for

-day.
-Once accepted into the program, students will be given a link to register for
+the week.
+Once accepted into the program, students will be given a link to register

 The goal of this one-week program is to introduce students to electrical engineering and also to computer programming.
 No background in programming, physics, or advanced mathematics is necessary.